 Welcome to the homepage for the Geoscience Career Master's Preparation Survey!

 The American Geosciences Institute (AGI) and the Association of American Geographers (AAG) conducted surveys of Geography and Geology Master's degree programs in an effort to determine the types of competencies taught and developed in graduate curricula (including internships and related professional training experiences).
-The results of the surveys, which were administered from November 2013 through August 2014, will be compared to the outcomes of recent workforce studies conducted by AGI, AAG, and other organizations that indicate the skills qualifications that geoscience employers seek for entry-level positions across public and private sectors.
-Funding for the research is being provided by a $109,842 grant from the National Science Foundation’s Geoscience Education program (Award GEO- 1202707).
-Heather Houlton (AGI, Principal Investigator), and Michael Solem (AAG, Co-PI) are leading the research.
+The results of the surveys, which were administered from November 2013 through August 2014, can be found in the Geoscience Career Master's Preparation Survey Final Report.
+Funding for the research was provided by the National Science Foundation’s Geoscience Education program (Award GEO- 1202707).
+Heather Houlton (AGI, Principal Investigator), and Michael Solem (AAG, Co-PI) led the research.

 As the graduate degree for most entry-level professional careers in geology and geography, a focus on Master's education is needed as part of a broader engagement by AGI, AAG and their sister organizations to address future workforce needs in science, technology, engineering and mathematics (STEM) geoscience careers.
 This project is expected to improve the preparation of the STEM workforce in broad geoscience fields by providing information that can be used to guide students in their selection of academic courses and other educational experiences that will equip them with the competencies they need for entry-level positions.
 By establishing and enhancing dialogues and relationships between academic programs and employer organizations, the project may also communicate the value of academic and professional training in the geosciences for work in various public and private sector careers.
 Although this is conceived as a pilot project focusing on geography and geology programs, there is potential for future expansion to other sub-fields through partnerships with other professional societies and academic programs in the geosciences.